maxwolf621/Notes/JavaNote/javanotes/static.md

 Static nested class may be instantiated without instantiating its outer class.
 - **The static class can access only the static members of the OuterClass**.
 - Inner classes can access Both static and non-static members of the outer class.
+- Inner Classes are not allow to have static fields inside

 ```java
 public class A{

     public final static String filedA = "FieldA";